-Under the terms of the Notes, the Issuer and the Replacement Rate Determination Agent can make certain determinations, decisions and elections with respect to the interest rate on the Notes during the floating rate period, including any determination, decision or election required to be made by the Calculation Agent that the Calculation Agent is unable to or otherwise does not make.
+Under the terms of the Notes, the Issuer and the Replacement Rate Determination Agent can make certain determinations, decisions, and elections with respect to the interest rate on the Notes during the floating rate period, including any determination, decision or election required to be made by the Calculation Agent that the Calculation

+Agent is unable to or otherwise does not make.
 The Issuer will make any such determination, decision or election in its sole discretion, and any such determination, decision or election that the Issuer makes could affect the amount of interest payable on the Notes during the floating rate period.
-For example, if the Issuer determines that a Benchmark Transition Event and its related Benchmark Replacement Date have occurred, then the Issuer or its affiliate may determine, among other things, the Benchmark Replacement Conforming Changes, One of the Issuer's affiliates will act as the initial Calculation Agent and the Issuer cannot assure you that it will appoint an independent third-party calculation agent at any time.
-Any exercise of discretion by the Issuer, or one of its affiliates, under the terms of the Notes, including, without limitation, any discretion exercised by the Issuer or by an affiliate acting as calculation agent, could present a conflict of interest.
+For example, if the Issuer determines that a Benchmark Transition Event and its related Benchmark Replacement Date have occurred, then the Issuer or its affiliate may determine, among other things, the Benchmark Replacement Conforming Changes.
+One of the Issuer's affiliates will act as the initial Calculation Agent and the Issuer cannot assure you that it will appoint an independent third-party calculation agent at any time.
+Any exercise of discretion by the Issuer, or one of its affiliate acting as calculation agent, could present a conflict of interest.
 In making the required determinations, decisions and elections, the Issuer or its affiliate acting as calculation agent may have economic interests that are adverse to the interest of the Noteholders, and those determinations, decisions or elections could have a material adverse effect on the return on, value of and market for the Notes.
 All determinations, decisions or elections by the Issuer, or an affiliate acting as calculation agent, under the terms of the Notes will be conclusive and binding absent manifest error.